Making Habits Stick

 Modifying Rewards

-Modifying rewards isn’t very easy.
+Modifying rewards isn’t very straightforward.

 So, the only way to stop the desire for a reward is through a strong counter-reward: have something better in mind.